gveran22/MetaIBS/scripts/analysis-individual/Liu-2020/01_Dada2-Liu_Notes.md

 - V3-V4 variable regions (about 450bp)
 - FWD - 338F - 5’ - ACTCCTACGGGAGGCAGCA - 3’
 - REV -  806R - 5’ - GGACTACHVGGGTWTCTAAT - 3’
-- reverse complement of the reverse primer is found at the very end of >95% of the reads
+- reverse complement of the reverse primer is found at the very end of the reads

 ## Filtering
 - **primers removal** - not applied (requires a forward primer)